qWici/vue-lang-code-flags/README.md

-# Flags for language codes
+# Flags by language codes
 Vue component which shows the flag of the country from which the language comes from

 <p align="center">